josechagas/JLChatViewController/README.md

 ## Initial Configurations
 ##### *First Step*
-      Import it on every file that you will you this framework.
+      Import it on every file that you will use this framework.

 ```swift
 import JLChatViewController